Lightnet/rusthttpgunjs/README.md

 ## Created By: Lightnet

-## Notes:
- * This is just work space area folder.
- * gunrs (gunjs) work in progress.
- * Need to get each app to get http serve and websocket working.
- * Learning rust language

 ## Status:
  * Simple http and websocket (simple test)
  * Building Gunjs Database rust to gunrs library.
+ * Learning rust language

+## Notes:
+ * This is work space area folder.
+ * File sizes may vary if http, websocket and other packages to support web.
+ * gunrs (gunjs) work in progress.
+ * Testing which build app is compact or friendly.
+ * Files and Websocket has not build for gunjs yet.

 ## Information:
   Just a prototype to develop gun database rust server for gunjs database setup.
 Testing different type of server package and ease of use and understand the rust language code.